neelsoumya/practical_supervised_machine_learning/README.md

 run the script `installer.R` in R Studio.

-## Extra credit exercise
+## Exercise

-For extra credit, do these problems.
+For an exercise, do these problems.

 * Download data from